 Due to the specific mutations in their mtDNA, all humans can be assigned into different mitochondrial haplogroups.
-As some of the haplogroups are older than others, a tree with many branches emerges, all of which are leading to the most distant ancestor on the direct maternal line of all humans living today – the mitochondrial Eve.
+As some of the haplogroups are older than others, a tree with many branches emerges, all of which are leading to the most distant ancestor on the matrilineal branch of all humans living today – the mitochondrial Eve.
 Some haplogroups are typical for certain regions, which allows to draw conclusions about human migration.

 Mitochondrial DNA is not suitable for determining a relationship between close relatives, because even two people with an exact mtDNA match can have a common ancestor in the Middle Ages.
-On the other hand, since a mutation can occur at any time, it sometimes happens that mtDNA of close relatives such as mother/child or siblings does not fully match.
-(The most famous case is probably the one of Blaine Bettinger, whose mtDNA does not match his own mother’s.)
+On the other hand – since a mutation can occur at any time – it can sometimes happen that mtDNA of close relatives such as mother/child or siblings does not fully match.
+(The most famous case is probably the one of Blaine Bettinger, whose mtDNA does not fully match his own mother’s.)

 The more detailed analysis of mitochondrial DNA by FTDNA reveals not only which particular haplogroup you belong to, but also the names of all individuals in the database with the same matrilineal lineage.
 Since there are also differences within a haplogroup, DNA matches are presented in “genetic distances”.
 A genetic distance of 1 means that mtDNA of two individuals differs only by a single mutation in the 16569 base pairs.
 Matches with a genetic distance of 4 or more are not displayed in the database.